 - Assess the safety and tolerability of GSK2118436 (dabrafenib) given with pazopanib (pazopanib hydrochloride) and determine the maximum tolerated dosing regimen in patients with BRAF-mutated advanced malignant tumors

 - Evaluate pharmacokinetics of the two study drugs and identify potential drug-drug interactions

 - Perform genotyping of tumors and see if objective tumor response rates are identified

 Recent Clinical Research Accomplishments

 Loss of microRNA Decoy May Contribute to Development of Soft Tissue Sarcoma.
 OSUCCC – James researchers discovered a mechanism responsible for the loss of a critical tumor-suppressor gene in rhabdomyosarcoma and other soft-tissue sarcomas.
-The discovery could lead to more effective therapies for these malignancies, whose cause is largely unknown, says principal investigator Denis Guttridge, PhD, of the OSUCCC – James.
+The discovery could lead to more effective therapies for these malignancies, whose cause is largely unknown.
 The study was published in the journal Science Signaling.